 But that doesn’t mean at all that I’m giving up on art.
-I’m just removing myself from the the anti-visual art narrative, the sea of toxic relativity, and the ideology that disqualified me at birth from having a chance.
+I’m just removing myself from the the anti-visual art narrative, the sea of toxic relativity, and the ideology that retroactively disqualified me at birth from having a chance.
 Enough lamenting the various obstacles, booby traps, prejudice and institutional opposition I face.
 Best to keep making art against any and all odds, and jettison the bullshit sea of toxic relativity.

 Further, I’m sick of cynicism.
 I’m all about what is practical, productive, healthy, and positive.
-And despite odds or that fact that my work is patently out of fashion at the moment, I’m strongly confident that if I keep at it not only will I make art that matters to me (OK, I already have, but will continue to improve), I’ll find and reach my audience.
-It’s just not likely to happen at all through the art world which has been hijacked by money and politics.
+And despite odds or the fact that my work is patently out of fashion at the moment, I’m strongly confident that if I keep at it not only will I make art that matters to me (OK, I already have, but will continue to improve), I’ll find and reach my audience.
+It’s just not likely to happen at all through the art world which has been hijacked and subordinated by self-serving money and politics.

 Of course, as always, I could be wrong, and you are only wrong until you discover you are wrong, and then you WERE wrong and aren’t anymore.
 There are a few stellar incidences where I discovered I’d been wrong about something for years, decades, or my entire life.
 When you discover you are wrong, that means you’ve found a greater understanding and toehold on reality.
 This is always more valuable than holding on to thinking you were right when you weren’t.
 It’s a discovery, and I’m an explorer, so I hope to find higher ground with a broader and more accurate view.